LightningRL: Breaking the Accuracy-Parallelism Trade-off of Block-wise dLLMs via Reinforcement Learning: LightningRL: Breaking the Accuracy–Parallelism Trade-off

-While GRPO is effective for single-objective optimization, a naive extension to multi-reward settings, which involves summing rewards and subsequently applying standard group-wise normalization, tends to be suboptimal.
-When a coarse, high-magnitude discrete reward (e.g., $\mathrm{Acc}\in\{-1,1\}$) is combined with a fine-grained continuous reward (e.g., the overall TPF of a sampling trajectory), the aggregate value is frequently dominated by the discrete term, resulting in numerous within-group ties or near-ties.
+While GRPO is effective for single-objective optimization, a naive extension to multi-reward settings, which involves summing raw rewards and subsequently applying standard group-wise normalization, tends to be suboptimal.
+When a coarse, high-magnitude discrete reward (e.g., $r_{\mathrm{acc}}\in\{-1,1\}$) is combined with a fine-grained continuous reward (e.g., $r_{\mathrm{tpf}}$), the aggregate value is frequently dominated by the discrete term, resulting in numerous within-group ties or near-ties.
 This phenomenon renders advantages indistinguishable across different behaviors and consequently diminishes the strength of the effective policy-gradient signal.

 To mitigate this issue, we propose per-reward decoupled normalization.
 Instead of normalizing the aggregated reward, we normalize each reward component independently within the group and then aggregate the standardized signals.
 Consider the $i$-th prompt in the current minibatch and its generated group of rollouts of size $G$.
 For the $j$-th rollout, let $r_k^{(i,j)}$ denote the raw value of the $k$-th reward objective among a total of $n$ objectives.
 Instead of summing $r_k$, we first compute the independent advantage for each objective: